Y-aka92/codc-interviews/README.md

 - `country`: Country of residence of the client.

 The final output is a CSV file named 'final_output.csv', located in the 'client_data' directory.
 This file contains the processed data with selected fields and renamed columns for better understanding and readability.

+## Testing Procedures
+- **Unit Testing**: Validates individual functions for accuracy and correctness, ensuring each component functions as expected independently.
+- **Integration Testing**: Tests the interactions between different components of the application to verify the integrated system works as intended.

+## Automated Workflow
+- **Code Scanning - Workflow**: Utilizes GitHub Actions for automated code scanning to detect security vulnerabilities and coding errors, promoting a secure codebase.
+- **Python Application CI - Workflow**: This automated workflow ensures continuous integration through setting up Python environments, dependency management, code linting with flake8, and running tests with pytest.

+Both workflows are triggered with every push or pull request to the master branch, ensuring consistent code quality and security checks throughout the development process.